Guest of Honour

 - Deep Thoughts by Jack Handey

 Source: Photos taken from the Lady Fair's back deck.
-It's obvious this is a concatenation of two photos.
-There was a third picture which connected up the end two, but I've been unable to locate it.
+This is a concatenation of three photos.

 I wish someone would write a Wellington city song which we could all sing together prior to a big waterfront event.
 I think group singing (large groups, where you don't have to be embarrassed about it) helps to foster a good mood and a spirit of camaraderie.
 (Look at the great mood Carols by Candlelight engenders in the crowd each year.)

-For satellite photos and pictures of Wellington from several different angles and for articles about earthquakes, history, business, the Ohariu Valley, statistics, fireworks, the national anthem, the kiwi icon and more click the "Up" button below to take you to the Table of Contents for this Wellington section.
+For satellite photos and pictures of Wellington from different angles and articles about earthquakes, history, business, the Ohariu Valley, statistics, fireworks, national anthem, kiwi icon and more click "Up" below to take you to the Index page for this Wellington section.

 Back Home Up Next